 Guppy is the name of a strategy developed by Daryl Guppy, a globally recognized trader from Australia.
 He suggested using as many as two groups of moving averages to identify the strongest phase of a trend.

-Originally designed for stock markets, Guppy strategy was later adjusted for currency trading.
+Originally designed for stock markets, the Guppy strategy was later adjusted for currency trading.

 - You can use any currency pair but the author recommends using pairs with USD

-- The best chart to trade is D1.
+- The best chart for trade is D1.
 If you’re trading lower timeframes, you can use the Guppy strategy for identifying the direction of a trend.

 1) The first (fast) group includes 6 simple moving averages (SMA) with periods 3, 5, 8, 10, 12, and 15.
 (See the orange lines on the charts below.)

 2) The second (slow) group also includes 6 SMAs with periods 30, 35, 40, 45, 50, and 60.
 (See the blue lines on the charts below.)

 1) The slow SMAs must be heading upwards.
 Plus, they must be arranged in the following order: 30 > 35 > 40 > 45 > 50 > 60, with clear gaps between them.
 This is when an uptrend is considered to be strong.

 2) The fast SMAs must be also heading upwards in the following order: 3 > 5 > 8 > 10 > 12 > 15.
 These lines identify retracement periods and help recognize trend continuation.

 3) A candle, that forms when all the above-mentioned conditions are met, is called a signal candle.
 You need to place a buy stop order above its top.

 4) You need to place a stop-loss order below the bottom of a signal candle.
 Your stop loss must fall into the range between 70 and 100 pips (for 4-digit brokers).